tomlqc/about-quantum/source/stories/complements/finance.rst

 Finance
 =======

-*Some resources about use cases in finance, to investigate:*
+:draft:`Some resources about use cases in finance, to investigate.`

 * `Use cases for financial services
   <https://www.ibm.com/thought-leadership/institute-business-value/report/exploring-quantum-financial>`_,